|Head of Health and Travel||Ms Turrell|

 About the Course

-This qualification is for pupils aged 13-16 who wish to develop applied knowledge and practical skills in Child Development.
+This qualification is for pupils aged 14-16 who wish to develop applied knowledge and practical skills in Child Development.
 It is designed with both practical and theoretical elements, which will prepare students for further education.
-It would be beneficial for students to have easy and regular access to a child that will be under the age of 5 by the time the pupil is at the end of Year 10.
-The child can be a brother /sister, neighbor, family friend or any other family member.
+It would be beneficial for students to have easy and regular access to a child that will be under the age of 5 by the time the pupil is in Year 11.
+The child can be a brother /sister, neighbour, family friend or any other family member.

 All pupils will study three mandatory topics as follows: